-Bad conscience / guilt - information and treatment
+Bad conscience and guilt: Gaining understanding and treatment

 A guilty conscience can be a result of various psychological mechanisms.
 In this article we present an overview of some of them, what you yourself can do and what you can expect if you contact us for therapy.